Updated: Aug 21, 2021

 , kai I upon soul.”

-The element of followers of Jesus no longer being able to follow him, such that John wrote, “Jesus knew from the first who were the ones that did not believe” and “many of his disciples turned back and no longer went about with him.”
+The element of followers of Jesus no longer being able to follow him, is seen through John writing, “Jesus knew from the first who were the ones that did not believe” and “many of his disciples turned back and no longer went about with him.”
 This prophesied people like that woman who angrily challenged a simple explanation of language as something her belief system cannot survive.
 By being told, “You must be in Jesus and Jesus one with you,” the fair weather Christians will leave in droves.
 They have all been promised the moon for doing nothing, with all sins washed away by the rhetoric of hired hands.
-They have been told, “Jesus died for your sins,” which refuses to explain that Jesus died in the flesh to release his soul to join with yours; so now, the addition has to say, “You have to die of self ego and be reborn as Jesus, because of your sins.”
+They have been told, “Jesus died for your sins,” which refuses to explain that Jesus died in the flesh to release his soul to join with yours; so now, the addition has to say [but isn't preached], “You have to die of self ego and be reborn as Jesus, because of your sins.”

 The aspect of Jesus saying, “no one can come to me unless it is granted by the Father” means the first step to receiving the bread from heaven to consume is for one’s soul to accept the marriage proposal from Yahweh [you need to learn His name in order to marry His Spirit] and become a bride of Yahweh.
 If one’s soul does not marry Yahweh, one cannot “eat the flesh of Jesus and drink his blood,” becoming his brother in Christ [regardless of human gender].
 The problem so many denominations of Christianity have is they sweep aside Yahweh, going straight to the Son, seeing Jesus as an equal to God, which forbids them from ever gaining eternal life.
 The marriage vows [the Covenant, or Commandments] are between the soul and Yahweh.
 One has to commit to serving Yahweh eternally, before the idea of Jesus comes.
 There are no shortcuts here.